-Treatment Options for Lower Back Pain in Wake County
+Treatment for Low Back Pain in Wake County

-The goal of medical treatment in cases of lower back pain is to reduce the pain, but treatment methods do not always address the underlying cause of the pain.
+The goal of medical treatment in cases of lower back pain is to reduce the pain, but treatment methods do not always address the underlying cause.
 Your doctor will typically prescribe medical treatment along with a physical therapy regimen or some other type of rehabilitation.
-Common nonsurgical medical treatments for low back pain include:
+Common non-surgical medical treatments for low back pain include:

 - Heat or ice

 - Non-steroidal anti-inflammatory medications, such as ibuprofen or aspirin

 - Physical Therapy or at-home exercises and stretching